aleksbelic/hrng/README.md

 ## 🔐 Why This Is Considered Entropy

 Human typing behavior is unpredictable and difficult to replicate.
-The variable timing between keypresses introduces non-deterministic data, which makes the outcome hard to fake or reproduce — a key trait of entropy.
+The variable timing between keydowns introduces non-deterministic data, which makes the outcome hard to fake or reproduce — a key trait of entropy.

 ## 🎯 Use Cases